 In 2022 the Housing Network of Rhode Island was awarded the Our Homes, Our Votes grant from the National Low Income Housing Coalition to expand our voter mobilization, engagement, and education activities.
 As we prepared to ramp up voter and candidate engagement in anticipation of the 2022 election cycle, we recognized the importance and significance of permanently expanding voter access and modernizing our elections at a statewide level.
 This is one of the reasons that our backbone organization, HNRI, joined the RI Voter Access Coalition (RIVAC) in 2020, and actively supported the Let RI Vote Act, legislation that would accomplish these goals, signed by the Governor in June 2022.

-In addition to supporting voter access legislation, our team is engaging directly with residents and Homes RI partners to strengthen voter education and mobilization within our communities.
-By providing regular updates and reminders to our network, we are encouraging more Rhode Islanders to participate in the 2022 elections and make their voices heard.
-We know that housing opportunities are directly tied to the choices we make at the ballot and we are encouraging everyone to #Vote4Homes.
-We also are generating more visibility of candidates’ housing platforms by creating questionnaires and collaborating with our partners on candidate forums.
+In addition to supporting voter access legislation, our team engaged directly with residents and Homes RI partners to strengthen voter education and mobilization within our communities.
+By providing regular updates and reminders to our network, we encouraged more Rhode Islanders to participate in the 2022 elections and make their voices heard.
+We know that housing opportunities are directly tied to the choices we make at the ballot and we are encouraged everyone to #Vote4Homes.
+We also generated more visibility of candidates’ housing platforms by creating questionnaires and collaborating with our partners on candidate forums.

 Learn more about Our Homes, Our votes →